rooshenasgroup/aaopt/README.md

 This repository is based on previous work of [Score-Opt](https://github.com/zzzhangboya/ScoreOpt/tree/main).
 We thank the authors for their work.

-### If you find this work useful, please cite our paper from Neurips 2025 conference:
+### If you find this work useful, please cite our paper:

 ```bibtex
 @inproceedings{wesego2025adversary,